jruys/HariFun_166_Morphing_Clock/README.md

 - Digits will not further morphed digit by digit but all in parallel.
 - Easier selection of digit color.
 - Patch for weak ESP8266-12E included
-- Night-Mode (ESP32 only), if "Start" or "End" hour are different from zero, the displays brighness will be reduced between this both times to the percentage set in "Brightness"
+- Night-Mode, if "Start" or "End" hour are different from zero, the display will switch off between this both times
-- permanent accessible Web-Interface for live change of the settings (military, timezone, color, fadingspeed, (ESP32 only) nightmode and brightness), settings take only effect after clicking button "Send", clicking the button "Save" stores the changes permanent in the clock
+- permanent accessible Web-Interface for live change of the settings (military, timezone, color, fadingspeed, nightmode - settings take only effect after clicking button "Save"

 Click photo for a quick demo.